Slightly earlier than

 photo from the Lacaune-les-Bains website

-A more Romanesque fountain, from the 13th century, much farther
+A more Romanesque fountain, though from the 16th

-East at Forcalquier (Alpes de Haute-Provence), is, however,
+century, much farther East at Forcalquier (Alpes de Haute-Provence),

 click